norton120/pirate_baby/content/posts/replatforming.md

 This is not to say that one language cannot be remarkably more suited for a challenge than another; it is likely much more effective to write a collection of famous French love poetry in French than, say, Manderin Chineese.
 But to say it is impossible is simply not true.

 #### Newer is Better
 Iterative improvement is a core to software development.
-We learn from experience, and software tooling generally exists somewhere along an upward trend line of faster, more reliable, more secure, and easier to work with - and it is easy to assume that newer software (further up that trend line) is
+We learn from experience, and software tooling generally exists somewhere along an upward trend line of faster, more reliable, more secure, and easier to work with.
+It is easy to assume, then, that newer software will always be all these things.
+But this isn't neccesarily

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTExNzgzODg5NjIsLTE2NjQ3MjY3ODQsLT
+eyJoaXN0b3J5IjpbMjAzMDYwOTUzOCwtMTY2NDcyNjc4NCwtMz
-M3MDc4MDEwNywtMTYwNDEzMDA5Nyw3MDg5NDE5NDhdfQ==
+cwNzgwMTA3LC0xNjA0MTMwMDk3LDcwODk0MTk0OF19
 -->